hmchen47/DataScience/Notes/a18g-HousePrices.md

   </figure>

 + Outliers w/ PCA
-  + determining outliers w PCA
+  + determining outliers w/ PCA
-  + outliers: houses not well prepresented in the rest of the data
+  + outliers: houses not well presented in the rest of the data
   + a group of houses in the `Edwards` neighborhood w/ a `SaleCondition of Partial` $\to$ extreme values
   + methods
     + robust scaler from scikit-learn's [`sklearn.processing`](https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html) module